-- B.1.3.
-The following allowances shall be adjusted in accordance with the increases in B.1.1.a, b, and c above:

-- a.
-Department Head

-- b.
-Positions of Special Responsibility

-- c.
-First Aid

-- d.
-One Room School

-- e.
-Isolation and Related Allowances

-- f.
-Moving/Relocation

-- g.
-Recruitment & Retention

-- h.
-Mileage/Auto not to exceed the CRA maximum rate

-- B.1.4.
-The following allowances shall not be adjusted by the increases in B.1.1.a, b, and c above:

-- a.
-Per Diems

-- b.
-Housing

-- c.
-Pro D (unless formula-linked to the grid)

-- d.
-Clothing

-- e.
-Classroom Supplies

 - B.1.5.
-Provide for a one percent (1%) increase to the top step of the salary grid effective July 1, 2020.

-- B.1.6.
-Effective July 1, 2021 Teachers Teaching on Call (TTOCs) on the first step of the salary grid, who accept a contract will be paid at the second step of the salary grid for the term of the contract.
-Temporary/ term contract and continuing employees will be placed on the second step of the grid or at a higher step in accordance with the local placement on the scale provisions.
+Effective July 1, 2022, each local salary grid shall be restructured to eliminate the first step of each grid. - B.1.6.
+Effective July 1, 2023, the local salary grids are amended to provide a 0.3% increase to the top step of the salary grid. - B.1.7.
+Effective July 1, 2024, the local salary grids are amended to provide a 0.11% increase to the top step of the salary grid. - B.1.8.
+Teachers Teaching on Call (TTOCs) on the first step of the salary grid, who accept a contract will be paid at the second step of the salary grid for the term of the contract.
+Temporary/term contract and continuing employees will be placed on the second step of the grid or at a higher step in accordance with the local placement on the scale provisions.